van-adam/crypto-tax-report/README.md

 ## Disclaimer
 Tax laws differ from country to country.
 This script does not necessarily comply with the tax law in your country and does not provide any numbers directly usable for tax declaration.
-It is advised to review the code of the script and verify whether it fits the intended purpose and whether it complies with the tax law in your country.
+It is advised to test the script with some example transactions and verify whether it fits the intended purpose and whether it complies with the tax law in your country.
 You agree that the use of any numbers calculated by this script for a tax declaration is at your sole and exclusive risk.
 Grossly negligent or willingly incorrect tax declaration may constitute an offense of tax evasion.
 Further, we make no warranty that the script will be uninterrupted or error-free.